saikrishnayadav711/project-inarva/README.md

 Open your browser:
-http://127.0.0.1:8000 (Your can use azure ngrok or similar to expose publicly)
+http://127.0.0.1:8000 (Your can use azure ngrok or similar to expose publicly if you want to)

 🛠️ Technologies Used